NateDhaliwal/natedhaliwal.github.io/blog/_posts/2025-2-14-Using-tmux-to-run-commands-in-the-background.md

 4. Now, you can run the command.
 It could be some command that does extensive tests on your program, that could take a few hours, or a forum rebuild (in Discourse's case).
 Simply run your command (`./launcher rebuild app` for Discourse) in the session!

 ## Detaching the session
 1. Now, you'll need to detach the session so that it can run in the background.
-Press <kbd>CTRL</kbd>+<kbd>B</kbd>.
+Press `CTRL`+`B`.
 If you don't see anything, don't worry.
-Now, press <kbd>D</kbd> on your keyboard.
+Now, press `D` on your keyboard.
 You should now see the terminal with you in root BEFORE entering the session.
 2. Now that the session is detached and running, you can exit root with `exit` and logout with `logout`.
 Don't worry, the command you entered earlier is still running.

 ## Attaching the session